Non-User Privacy Policy

 3. Collection of Personal Data

-Anthropic may obtain personal data from the following third party sources in order to train our models:
+Anthropic may obtain personal data from the following sources in order to train our models:

 We only use personal data included in our training data to help our models learn about language and how to understand and respond to it.
 We do not use such personal data to contact people, build profiles about them, to try to sell or market anything to them, or to sell the information itself to any third party.